cojoda/ByteMe/README.md

 - `mg.f24`

 These are located in the `./example/` directory and are independent of other groups.

+## Testing Environments
+This project was tested using:
+- **LLVM/Clang and Flex** from the macOS Xcode command line tools.
+- **GCC and Flex** from the Pop!_OS

+Both environments successfully built and executed the lexer.

 ## Flex and Yacc Information
 The `flex` lexical analyzer is used in this project.
 If you need more information or want to download `flex`, you can find it at: